 Here we go.
 We’re now over halfway on our journey towards a sustainable and effective inbound marketing campaign.
 The last 8 blogs we’ve brought you have all been geared to attracting the right visitors and converting the right leads.
 We’re now going to look at how we transform those leads into customers, and the tools you can utilise to make that happen.
-To start the next part of our journey through the ‘Close’ section, we’re going to be looking at CRM.
+To start the next part of our journey through the ‘Close’ section, we’re going to be looking at the best free CRM software.

 CRM, or Customer Relationship Management, is a computerised system that helps to keep track of all those important leads you’ve accumulated through landing pages and CTA buttons.
 The multitude of leads your efforts have accrued so far are a fantastic result of the work you’ve put in.
 However, unless you can effectively track and manage them throughout the next steps towards them becoming customers, all that work will have been in vain.